icann/root-metrics/rssac-047.md

 __Measurements.__ In this method, the metric is derived from the set of RSI response latency measurements described in Section 5.1. `[spx]`

-__Aggregation.__ In each five-minutes measurement interval, find the best k RSI response latencies for each vantage point and for each transport and address type. `[bom]` The aggregated response latency is calculated as the median value of the subset of lowest latencies. `[jbr]`
+__Aggregation.__ In each five-minutes measurement interval, find the ^^lowest^^ k RSI response latencies for each vantage point and for each transport and address type. `[bom]` The aggregated response latency is calculated as the median value of the subset of lowest latencies. `[jbr]`

-__*The paragraph above should be replaced with:*__  Aggregation.
-For each five-minute measurement interval, and for each each transport and address type, find the median of the lowest k RSI response latencies from the set of vantage points.
-The aggregated response latency for each each transport and address type is calculated as the median of the medians from the set of five-minute measurement intervals.

 __Precision.__ Measurement Count shall be presented to convey the measurement range and precision. `[hgm]`